-The Company provides disclosure of all Director and key management personnel in its Annual Report.
+The Company discloses remuneration of Director and key management personnel in its Annual Report.

 Non-executive Director remuneration is determined within an aggregate Director fee pool limit, which is periodically referred to shareholders for approval.
-The Chair's, Executive Directors', senior executive and Chief Executive Officerremuneration are determined independently to Non-executive Director fees, and are based on comparative market rates.
+The Chair's, Executive Directors', senior executive and Chief Executive Officer remuneration are determined independently to Non-executive Director fees, and are based on comparative market rates.